 A sample of clinical records of patients who had treatment using conscious sedation was reviewed.
-These records included all of the required information regarding the sedation technique provided and the care of the patient during treatment.
+These records did not include all of the required information regarding the sedation technique provided and the care of the patient during treatment.
+Ms Thomas confirmed by email that clinical record keeping would be improved to include all relevant details.
 Information was available for patients in respect of the treatment provided and aftercare arrangements.

 The dental team involved in the provision of conscious sedation must receive appropriate supervised theoretical, practical and clinical training.
-A review of training records evidenced that all relevant members of the dental team had completed appropriate training.
+Ms Thomas confirmed that the relevant practitioners would undertake refresher training for conscious sedation.